mdanb/epigenetic_effects_on_mutational_landscape/README.md

 `python3 4_AssembleCout_paz_Cancergroup.py --cancer_types [CANCER_TYPE]`

 This creates a file `data/processed_data/[CANCER_TYPE].txt`, or `data/processed_data/Lymph-BNHL.txt` in this case, that has the aggregated, binned mutation profile.

+Finally, we add custom names to the bins, in addition to adding `CANCER_TYPE` as a column name for our data (this step could have been incorporated in the previous scripts):
+`Rscript align_mutations_to_ranges --cancer_types [CANCER_TYPE]`

+This creates a csv file `data/processed_data/[CANCER_TYPE].csv` that is ready to be input into COCOON.

 ### Running COCOON
 In our paper, for each cancer type, we ran the model 100 times to obtain robust predictions.
 In practice, this means we needed access to a compute cluster to parallelize the model training process.
 Below, we present two pipelines for obtaining predictions: an unparallelized approach and a parallelized approach.
 Of course, to obtain 100 predictions in a reasonable amount of time, particularly if using large feature spaces, you would want to use the parallelized option.
-In the case of the parallelized option, we assume you have access to a system that uses SOMETHING as the job manager.
+In the case of the parallelized option, we assume you have access to a system that uses UGE as the job manager.
 However, even if this is not the case, it is very straighforward to modify `prep_ML_model_scripts.py`, the script which does the parallelization, to use a different job manager.

-In either case,
+# Unparallelized
+We

+# Parallelized
+The con